Suigun Line: History

 The Ota Railway Co. opened the Mito - Kami-Sugaya - Hitachi-Ota line between 1897 and 1899, but was declared bankrupt in 1901.
 The 15 banks owed money formed the Mito Railway Co. to acquire the line and continue its operation.
 That company opened the Kami-Sugaya - Hitachi-Omiya section in 1918, resulting in the Kami-Sugaya - Hitachi-Ota line becoming the branch.
 The mainline was extended to Hitachi-Daigo in sections between 1922 and 1927, the year the company was nationalised.

 In 1929 JGR opened the Asaka-Nagamori - Yatagawa section, extending it to Kawahighashi in 1931.
 The Hitachi-Daigo - Iwaki-Tanakura section was opened in stages between 1930 and 1932, and the Kawahigashi - Iwaki-Tanakura section opened in 1934, completing the line.

 Freight services ceased between 1982 and 1987.
 CTC signalling was commissioned on the entire line in 1983.

-On 13 October 2019 as a result of heavy rainfall from Typhoon Hagibis (2019) a bridge over the Kuji River was destroyed.
-A substitute bus service operated between Saigane and Hitachi-Daiko station.
+On 13 October 2019 as a result of heavy rainfall from Typhoon Hagibis, a bridge over the Kuji River was destroyed.
+A substitute bus service operated between Saigane and Hitachi-Daigo station.
 JR East announced that the bridge repairs would take until November 2020 at the earliest, but the section did not reopen until 27 March 2021.